kgisl/makesite/content/blog/2020-08-22-anisha-motwani-brand-building.md.md

 		- leverage your logos
 			- in 64 years, they have emphasized social distancing

-	2. packaging - thanking COVID warriors - use your own assets
+	2. use your physicals / packaging to tell a story - thanking COVID warriors - use your own assets
 	3. Be sensitive and be topical - Stay top of mind - staying relevant
 	4. open new market segments - the bowling alley approach
-		- different ideas - broadbasing the market
+		- different ideas - broadbasing the market - but scheduling is important (don't confuse it)
 	5. Trigger an infectious meme for your brand
 		- alcohol is very bitter - tequila
 		- Rs 442 for a whole room - eyes and ears open to what is already popular in the marketplace ...how does your brand ride on it?
    6. Leverage the "halo" effect
+	   - be in their vicinity - and it will have an effect
+   7. Every touchpoint is a medium
+	   - insurance dealers' homes was used to put the logo
+   8. co-promotional partnerships
-	   -
+	   - complimentary products
+	9. PR - an important part of your strategy
+		- become your own brand influencer
+	10. Cause marketing, fastest route to gaining trust
+		-  don't be shy to promote your CSR activity